pubkey/rxdb/docs/Middleware.md

 ### Save
-An save-hook receives the document which is saved.
+A save-hook receives the document which is saved.

 #### lifecycle
 - RxDocument.save is called